refinery29/redroute/README.md

 ### Updates

-Simply (though this will include
+Simply (though this will include *everything* in node_modules, which we don't need)

     zip -r lambda-function-package.zip node_modules index.js
     aws lambda update-function-code --function-name redroute --zip-file fileb://lambda-function-package.zip

-or use the [`build-and-deploy.sh`](./build-and-deploy.sh) script, which is more likely to include updates:
+or use the [`build-and-deploy.sh`](./build-and-deploy.sh) script, which is more likely to include updates (and only includes required files from node_modules):

     ./build-and-deploy staging
     ..